jakseluz/GreekBase/README.md

 For now, printing the Abstract Syntax Tree is possible, as well as receiving semantic errors and warnings in the console.
 Output C source file is (by default) saved to ./[output/](./output/) directory if there are no [Error]s.

+2. You can use the graphical interface by running the ./[main.py](./main.py) file without any arguments.

-2. For more specific information, you can run:
+3. For specific information about the compiler usage in command line interface, you can run:
 ```
 python main.py --help
 ```

-3. Compile the GreekBase language source file by typing its name as the first argument:
+4. Compile the GreekBase language source file by typing its path as the first argument:
 ```
 python main.py example.gb
 ```

-4. There is an option: -o output_path:
+5. There is an option: -o output_path:
 ```
 python main.py example.gb -o my_path/my_name.c
 ```